LejonKralemann/CISTRANSGUIDE/readme.txt

 Sample:	The name of the library sample.
 Example: "7C1_LB".
 Primer:	The secondary GUIDEseq primer sequence (GSP2).
-Fastq_name:	the part before "_R1.fastq.gz" or "_R2.fastq.gz".
+File_name:	the part before "_R1.fastq.gz" or "_R2.fastq.gz".
 Ref:	the genome reference file name, containing all the chromosomes, as well as the plasmid sequence(s).
 Example: "pCAS-PPO.fa".
 P5_adapter:	Enter the full P5 adapter primer, without special characters.
 Degenerate bases allowed but will be automatically changed to N.
 P7_adapter:	Enter the full p7 adapter primer, without special characters.
 Degenerate bases allowed but will be automatically changed to N.